Personality and History

 Subadult #W1-12 (left) and mother #419 (right) in March on their Indiana wintering grounds.

 Spring 2013: Female #419 and her mate #212 completed spring migration back to Wood County, Wisconsin on April 2 along with their offspring from last summer, male sub-adult #W1-12.
 Will this pair raise another chick this summer?
 By mid April they were already sitting on a nest!
-The nest was observed by pilot Bev Paulan on an Alpirl 16 flight over crane territory.
+The nest was observed by pilot Bev Paulan on an April 16 flight over crane territory, but the failed on May 5 and they did not re-nest.
+No chicks this summer for this pair.

 Back to "Meet the Flock 2004"